-Course Contents: Self introduction: heissen, kommen, wohnwn, lernen, arbeiten, trinken, etc. Module I: Introductio All personal pronouns in relation to the verbs taught so far.
-Greetings: Guten Morgen!, Guten Tag!, Guten Abend!, Gute Nacht!, Danke sehr!, Danke!, Vielen Dank!, (es tut mir Leid!), Hallo, wie geht's?: Danke gut!, sehr gut!, prima!, ausgezeichnet!, Es geht!, nicht so gut!, so la la!, miserabel!
+Self introduction: heissen, kommen, wohnwn, lernen, arbeiten, trinken, etc. All personal pronouns in relation to the verbs taught so far.

+Greetings: Guten Morgen!, Guten Tag!, Guten Abend!, Gute Nacht!, Danke sehr!, Danke!, Vielen Dank!, (es tut mir Leid!), Hallo, wie geht's?:Danke gut!, sehr gut!, prima!, ausgezeichnet!, Es geht!, nicht so gut!, so la la!, miserabel!

 Module II: Interviewspiel To assimilate the vocabulary learnt so far and to apply the words and phrases in short dialogues in an interview - game for self-introduction.
-Module III: Phonetics Sound system of the language with special stress on Diphthongs Module IV: Countries, nationalities and their To make the students acquainted with the most widely used country languages names, their nationalitie and the language spoken in that country.
-Module V: Articles The definite and indefinite articles in masculine, feminine and neuter Widule V. Mitteles gender.
-All Vegetables, Fruits, Animals, Furniture, Eatables, modes of Module VI: Professions Transport To acquaint the students with professions in both the genders with the Wiodule VI: Professions help of the verb "sein".
-Module VII: Pronouns Simple possessive pronouns, the use of my, your, etc. The family members, family Tree with the help of the verb "to have" Module VIII: Colours All the color and color related vocabulary - colored, colorful, colorless, pale, light, dark, etc. Module IX: Numbers The counting, plural structures and simple calculation like addition, and calculations - verb subtraction, multiplication and division to test the knowledge of "kosten" numbers.
-Module X: Revision list "Wie viel kostet das?"
-W - Questions like who, what, where, when, which, how, how many, of Question pronouns how much, etc.
+Module III: Phonetics Sound system of the language with special stress on Diphthongs Module IV: Countries nationalities and their To make the students acquainted with the most widely used country names, their languages nationalitie and the language spoken in that country.
+Module V: Articles The definite and indefinite articles in masculine, feminine and neuter gender.
+Module VI: Professions All Vegetables, Fruits, Animals, Furniture, Eatables, modes of Transport To acquaint the students with professions in both the genders with the help of the verb "sein".
+Module VII: Pronouns Simple possessive pronouns, the use of my, your, etc. The family members, family Tree with the help of the verb "to have" Module VIII: Colours All the color and color related vocabulary - colored, colorful, colorless, pale, light, dark, etc. Module IX: Numbers and The counting plured etweetures and simple colculation like addition subtraction calculations - verb "kosten" multiplication and division to test the knowledge of numbers.
+KUSTCII "Wie viel kostet das?"
+Module X: Revision list of W - Questions like who, what, where, when, which, how, how many, how Question pronouns much, etc. Examination Scheme: Components CT1 CT2 C I V A